Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

 The selected patch set of the change is outdated; it is not the current patch set of the change.

-If an ancestor change is marked with an orange dot it means that the currently viewed patch set depends on a outdated patch set of the ancestor change.
+It means that the currently viewed patch set depends on a outdated patch set of the ancestor change.
 This is because a new patch set for the ancestor change was uploaded in the meantime and as result the currently viewed patch set now needs to be rebased.

 The selected patch set of the change is an indirect descendant of the currently viewed patch set; it has a dependency to another patch set of this change.
 E.g. this could mean that a new patch set was uploaded for this change and the descendant change now needs to be rebased.
 Please note that following the link to an indirect descendant change may result in a completely different related changes listing.